-This is the proper way to adjust files for personal use when they do not contribute
+This is the proper way to adjust files for personal use when they do not

-incompatible with the original theme.
+from being incompatible with the original theme.

 If you plan on assisting with developing the theme, you will want to have your

 own copy that is not a submodule.
-To do this, navigate to where you want to place
+To do this, navigate to where you want to

-it and do the following:
+place it and do the following:

 This file is important to the initial set-up of your project and contains all of

-the customizations that the developers feel as though you should have easy access
+the customizations that the developers feel as though you should have easy

-a feature off.
+false will turn a feature off.
 It is structured as follows:

 To see a live version of your site locally, use the following command: